krruzic/Reader-YC/README.md

 app UUID: 425c7891-ab84-4cb4-a628-6cfeaec6fd1b

 Reader|YC is a native hackernews client built with Cascades and Python (using Blackberry-tart).
 Instead of using often unstable APIs, this app directly scrapes Hackernews for posts (and soon comments) to ensure maximum uptime.
-Currently the app is at V0.8, almost ready for release.
+The app is now at V1 and has been submitted to BlackBerry World for approval

 The post scraping is based heavily off of Dimillian's Sublime plugin found [here](https://github.com/Dimillian/Sublime-Hacker-News-Reader)